Empowering the Epic End User for Clinical Informatics (CLN2020v) November 10, 2021

 For this accredited continuing education activity all relevant financial relationships have been mitigated and detailed disclosures are listed below:

 * Ineligible companies are those whose primary business is producing, marketing, selling, re-selling, or distributing healthcare products used by or on, patients.
 The ACCME does not consider providers of clinical services directly to patients to be commercial interests.

 The University of Wisconsin provides equal opportunities in employment and programming, including Title IX requirements.
 The University of Wisconsin fully complies with the legal requirements of the ADA and the rules and regulations thereof.
 If any participant in this educational activity is in need of accommodations, please contact email@example.com.

 |In support of improving patient care, this activity has been planned and implemented by the University of Wisconsin–Madison Interprofessional Continuing Education Partnership (ICEP) and Epic.
 The University of Wisconsin–Madison ICEP is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.|

 American Nurses Credentialing Center (ANCC)

-The University of Wisconsin–Madison ICEP designates this live activity for a maximum of 3.75 ANCC contact hours.
+The University of Wisconsin–Madison ICEP designates this Internet Live activity for a maximum of 3.75 ANCC contact hours.